Feelings, responses and reactions to a death in the family

 Different causes of death

 Any death in a family is traumatic.
 If a death has occurred following a long illness there may well have been time to prepare a child for the loss.
 Children who are kept in the picture tend to have a more positive recovery.
 Adults too will have had time to prepare; for example writing letters to the dying person, taking photographs and saying goodbye.
+However, the family may also have suffered through a long period of stress which has had a major impact on everyday life.

 Helping children make a memory box or book